AkhileshA/Notes/oop java/packages_and_interfaces.md

 by a class.
 The primary difference is that the declaration is preceded by the keyword default.

+>To define a default method, precede its declaration with default.

 ### Use static Methods in an Interface

 Like static methods in a class, a static method defined by